tlam67/tlam67/README.md

 ---
 ### Apart from developing...
-✈️ I love travelling around the world, currently on exchange @ Hong Kong and traveling Asia!
+✈️ I love travelling around the world, previously on exchange @ Hong Kong

 ⚽️ Competitive player and EPL watcher